Chelsea sponsors Trivago appear to confirm Bohely-led takeover with welcome message to LA Dodgers co-owner | Goal.com

-Chelsea sponsors Trivago appear to confirm Bohely-led takeover with welcome message to LA Dodgers co-owner
+Chelsea sponsors Trivago appear to confirm Boehly-led takeover with welcome message to LA Dodgers co-owner

 James Westwood